 Do you ever notice what your horse notices?
-I’m always fascinated at what horses see/hear off in the distance.
-So many times, I can’t see/hear what they are looking at until the object gets closer or I get out my binoculars.
+I’m always fascinated at what horses see off in the distance.
+So many times, I can’t figure out what they are looking at until the object gets closer or I get out my binoculars.
 Their senses really do seem different and more acute in many ways.
 It is no wonder horses can get pretty skeptical about the human ability to keep them safe.
-Half the time, we can’t see or hear the potential danger that they perceive.
+Half the time, we can’t see or even hear the potential danger that they perceive.

-Recently, after finishing a pleasant late-morning ride on Shiloh, I went inside to grab some lunch.
-I peaked out the back window to check on the horses before I sat down to eat and happened to notice my horse, Bear, standing at alert.
+Recently, after finishing a pleasant late-morning ride on my horse, Shiloh, I went inside to grab some lunch.
+I peaked out the back window to check on the horses before I sat down to eat.
+I happened to notice my other horse, Bear, standing at alert.
 He was looking past the side of the house and had a rather perplexed look on his face (meanwhile, Shiloh’s attention was on a pile of hay- gotta refuel after exercising, right?).

 I was curious about the object of Bear’s rapt attention so I walked to the front of the house to look out a different window.
 Through the glass, I could see a woman hopping down the road, obviously trying not to put weight on her left foot.
 I raced outside and asked if she needed help.
 Turns out she had somehow twisted her ankle while going for a walk to get some exercise.
 I put on my COVID mask, brought my car around to her, drove her home and helped her to the front door.
 I offered to take her to the doctor’s office or to the ER, but she declined.
 She was going to contact her family.